 According to Parfit, we have a far-reaching bias extending to goods in general: we prefer that any good things, not just pleasures, be in our future, and that bad things, if they happen at all, be in our past.
 He argues that if we take this extensive bias for granted, and assume that, because of it, it is better for us to have goods in the future than in the past, we can explain why it is rational to deplore death more than we do our not having always existed: the former, not the latter, deprives us of good things in the future (he need not say that it is because it is in the past that we worry about the life-limiting event at the beginning of our lives less than the life-limiting event at the end).
 This preference for future goods is unfortunate, however, according to Parfit.
 If cultivated, the temporal insensitivity of the life- or pleasure-gourmand could lower our sensitivity to death: towards the end of life, we would find it unsettling that our supply of pleasures cannot be increased in the future, but we would be comforted by the pleasures we have accumulated.

 Whether or not we have the extensive bias described by Parfit, it is true that the accumulation of life and pleasure, and the passive contemplation thereof, are not our only interests.
-We also have active, forward-looking goals and concerns.
-Engaging in such pursuits has its own value; for many of us, these pursuits, and not passive interests, are central to our identities.
+We also have active, forward–looking goals and concerns.
+Engaging in such pursuits has its own value; for many of us, these pursuits, and not passive interests, are central to our ‘identities’, our fundamental values and commitments.
 However, we cannot make and pursue plans for our past.
-We must project our plans (our self-realization) into the future, which explains our forward bias.
-(We could have been devising and pursuing plans in the past, but these plans will not, I assume, be extensions of our present concerns.)
+We must project our plans (our self–realization) into the future, which explains our forward bias.
+(We could have been devising and pursuing plans in the past, but these plans will not be extensions of our present concerns.)
 It is not irrational to prefer that our lives be extended into the future rather than the past, if for no other reason than this: only the former makes our existing forward-looking pursuits possible.
 It is not irrational to prefer not to be at the end of our lives, unable to shape them further, and limited to reminiscing about days gone by.
-As Frances Kamm (1998) emphasizes, we do not want our lives to be all over with.
+As Frances Kamm (1998, 2021) emphasizes, we do not want our lives to be all over with.

 Nevertheless, it does not follow that we should be indifferent about the extent of our pasts.
 Being in the grip of forward-looking pursuits is important, but we have passive interests as well, which make a more extensive past preferable.
 Moreover, having been devising and pursuing plans in the past is worthwhile.
 If fated to die tomorrow, most of us would prefer to have a thousand years of glory behind us rather than fifty.
 We want to have lived well.